Back to Blog

 Businesses making international payments face risks that differ from personal remittance in scale, complexity, and impact.

-1. BEC and invoice fraud.
-Business email compromise is the highest-dollar-value fraud risk for companies making international payments.
-A single successful BEC attack can redirect tens or hundreds of thousands of dollars.
-Mitigation: implement dual-authorization for all wire transfers, verify any payment detail changes by phone, and train all staff involved in payment processing.
+BEC and invoice fraud is the highest-dollar-value fraud risk for companies making international payments.
+A single successful attack can redirect hundreds of thousands of dollars.
+Mitigation: implement dual-authorization for all wire transfers, verify payment detail changes by phone, and train all staff involved in payment processing.

-2. Exchange rate exposure on recurring payments.
-Businesses paying overseas suppliers, contractors, or international payroll face cumulative exchange rate risk across dozens or hundreds of monthly transactions.
-Mitigation: use forward contracts to lock rates on predictable payment flows, consolidate payments to reduce per-transaction exposure, and maintain a multi-currency account.
+Exchange rate exposure on recurring payments.
+Businesses paying overseas suppliers, contractors, or international payroll face cumulative risk across dozens of monthly transactions.
+Mitigation: use forward contracts to lock rates on predictable payment flows and maintain a multi-currency account.

-3. Compliance risk.
-International business payments must navigate sanctions screening, anti-bribery regulations (FCPA in the US, UK Bribery Act), and cross-border tax reporting obligations.
+Compliance risk.
+International business payments must navigate sanctions screening, anti-bribery regulations including the FCPA in the US and the UK Bribery Act, and cross-border tax reporting obligations.
 Violations carry severe penalties even when unintentional.
-Mitigation: implement automated sanctions screening, maintain documented compliance procedures, and consult with legal counsel for high-risk corridors.

-4. Counterparty risk.
+Counterparty risk.
 Relying on a single transfer provider for critical supplier payments creates a single point of failure.
-If that provider experiences an outage, compliance issue, or insolvency, essential payments are disrupted.
-Mitigation: maintain relationships with at least two transfer providers for critical payment corridors.
+Mitigation: maintain relationships with at least two providers for critical payment corridors.

-5. Operational risk from manual processes.
-Businesses that process international payments manually through spreadsheets and individual bank portal submissions face higher error rates and fraud vulnerability.
-Mitigation: integrate payment platforms with your ERP or accounting software, automate reconciliation, and establish clear payment approval workflows.
+Operational risk from manual processes.
+Businesses that process international payments manually face higher error rates and fraud vulnerability.
+Mitigation: integrate payment platforms with your ERP or accounting software and establish clear payment approval workflows.

-The safest way to send money abroad is through a licensed, regulated money transfer provider with strong encryption, two-factor authentication, and transparent consumer protection policies.
+What is the safest way to send money abroad?
+The safest way is through a licensed, regulated money transfer provider with strong encryption, two-factor authentication, and transparent consumer protection policies.
 Verify the provider's license with your national regulator.
 Fund transfers via bank account rather than credit card when possible.
-Confirm recipient details independently.
-Start with a small test transfer for new recipients.
-Avoid cash pickup unless the recipient has no bank access.
+Confirm recipient details independently and start with a small test transfer for new recipients.

 Conclusion

-The threats surrounding cross-border money movement, from sophisticated fraud schemes and cyber attacks to regulatory blind spots and operational failures, are real.
-But they are also manageable with informed decision-making.
+The threats surrounding cross-border money movement, from sophisticated fraud schemes and cybersecurity vulnerabilities to regulatory blind spots and operational failures, are real.
+Understanding the risks of international money transfers and how to mitigate them is what separates senders who lose money from those who don't.

-For next steps, if you're looking to compare safe and licensed providers, you should explore provider comparison resources that evaluate security, regulation, and consumer protection alongside cost and speed.
+For next steps, if you're looking to compare safe and licensed providers, explore provider comparison resources that evaluate security, regulation, and consumer protection alongside cost and speed.

 Share: